adamgrharvey/armory-frontend/README.md

 Armory is split into 3 core components:

-- Frontend | Display data in a cohesive and interesting way.
+- **Frontend** | Display data in a cohesive and interesting way.
 Search for, and view, character profiles.
 Send and receive data to and from Backend.
+Sends and receieves data from Blizzard and WarcraftLogs APIs.
-- Backend | Store and provide all character data, as well as thousands of achievement datapoints.
+- **Backend** | Store and provide all character data, as well as thousands of achievement datapoints.
 RESTful API processes and imports thousands of datapoints at a time, and supplies data to frontend upon request.
-- In-Game Data Collection App | Parse all character data and export as an encoded string.
+- **In-Game Data Collection App** | Parse all character data and export as an encoded string.
 User copies this string and pastes it into the import page.

 ### Built With